Volunteer Investigator Program

 If you are accepted as a DELTA Team member, the expense for a deployment is around $4500.
 This covers airfare, lodging, and investigative expenses for a two-week deployment.
 DELTA members who serve on the team consistently are invited to do shorter deployments in smaller teams with specific cases, and those expenses can be covered by The Exodus Road.
 However, a standard deployment that takes place multiple times a year is expected to be fully covered by the investigator.
 We do have fundraising resources in place for those who would like to fundraise to cover these expenses.

 If you are accepted, you will be placed on our DELTA roster.
-These men and women are notified of deployment dates and are expected to make at least one deployment per 18 months to stay active on the team.
+These men and women are notified of deployment dates and are expected to make at least one deployment each year in order to remain active on the team.

 Is it difficult?